dqii/koa/README.md

   </a>
 </p>

-# PropelAuth Express Middleware
+# PropelAuth Koa Middleware

-An Express/Connect middleware for managing authentication, backed by [PropelAuth](https://www.propelauth.com?ref=github).
+An Koa/Connect middleware for managing authentication, backed by [PropelAuth](https://www.propelauth.com?ref=github).

 [PropelAuth](https://www.propelauth.com?ref=github) makes it easy to add authentication and authorization to your B2B/multi-tenant application.